Free-Nations-Region/NationStatesAPIBot/README.md

 # NationStatesAPIBot

+## This project is not maintained anymore and has been deprecated in favor for [a rewrite](https://github.com/Free-Nations-Region/CyborgianStates)

 A Bot for performing API Actions on NationStates and to provide other features via DiscordAPI.
 It can be controlled via discord.

 I wrote this bot for the discord server of the [region](https://www.nationstates.net/region=the_free_nations_region "The Free Nations Region") where i am currently member of.